heiner/heiner.github.com/_drafts/hankel-operators.md

 transform](https://en.wikipedia.org/wiki/Final_value_theorem).
 It
 states that _if_ the limit $$\lim_{L\to\infty} \int_0^L \frac{\sin
-x}{x}\d x$$ exists, its value is the same as the limit of the regularization of its integrand via the Laplace transform
+x}{x}\d x$$ exists, its value is the same as the limit of the regularization of its integrand via the Laplace transform[^3]

 $$
 \lim_{s \downarrow 0} \int_0^\infty e^{-st} \frac{\sin(t)}{t} \d t.